 Nicolas “Nicky” Polata

 Nicky has come along way since joining the club as a junior.
-Due to his age he was unable to play in this first couple of seasons, but now his hard work has paid off, and NOSCA have allowed him to represent the club.
-Nicky played his first game for the club this season and with his first ball at senior level, took a magnificent caught and bowled.
+Due to his age he was unable to play in this first couple of seasons, but now his hard work has paid off and he will be a great asset in the second XI.
+This season should see him pushing for some first XI games.
 Well done Nicky, keep up the hard work!